mia-platform/documentation/docs/fast_data/configuration/single_view_creator.md

 If you do not want to use Kafka in the Single View Creator, you can just not set the environment variable *KAFKA_CLIENT_ID* or *KAFKA_BROKERS*.
 If one of them is missing, Kafka will not be configured by the service (requires *single-view-creator-lib* `v9.1.0` or higher)

-## Attach to Single View
+## Attaching a Service to a Single View

 To simplify the configuration of the Single View Creator service, you can attach a service previously created from the marketplace to a Single View.

+Here's how you can do it:

-To do so, you must first create your Single View, update it with all the required configuration and then attach a _Single View Creator Service_ to it from the dedicated configuration page, that can be found inside the _Single View Creators_ tab.
+1. Create your Single View and update it with all the required configurations.
+2. Attach a _Single View Creator Service_ to it from the dedicated configuration page located within the _Single View Creators_ tab.

 :::info
-You can even decide to attach more than one _Single View Creator_ service to a Single View.
-Every service will have its own configuration and will work separately.
+You can attach more than one _Single View Creator Service_ to a Single View, and each service will have its own configuration and operate independently.

-You can attach as many services as you want, but you can attach one service only to one Single View.
+You can attach as many services as you need, but remember that you can attach one service to only one Single View.
 :::

-After the selection of a _Single View Creator_ service you can access to the configuration page, and configure the _ER Schema_, the _Aggregation_, add a _Validator_ file and the _Single View Key_.
+After selecting a _Single View Creator Service_, you can access the configuration page and set up the following:

+- The _ER Schema_
+- The _Aggregation_
+- Add a _Validator_ file
+- The _Single View Key_ (from the _Settings_ tab)

-Every update of these configuration will be reflected to the service config maps after saving the configuration.
+Any updates to these configurations will be reflected in the service's configuration maps once you save the changes.

 :::warning
-When a Single View Trigger Generator is attached to a Single View, the _ER Schema_, the _Aggregation_, the _Single View Key_ and the _Validator_ (if one) will be set in a _read-only_ mode.
+When a Single View Trigger Generator is attached to a Single View, the _ER Schema_, _Aggregation_, _Single View Key_, and the _Validator_ (if present) will become "read-only."

-If you prefer to manually configure these services, you can always detach the service in the _Single View Creator_ tab, by clicking the detach icon in the table of Single View Creators.
+If you prefer to manually configure these services, you can detach the service in the _Single View Creator_ tab by clicking the detach icon in the Single View Creators table.
 :::

 ## Upsert and Delete Strategies